PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/b01-magic.md

 If the final result is greater than zero the effect is successfully cast and takes effect.

-A caster declares the spell to be cast and the action takes up to 3AP.
-At the end of the action the CR is made.

-> Note: The roll is open ended both up and down.

-If the final result is greater than zero the effect is successfully cast and takes effect.

 If the spell can be resisted and the target is unwilling they may resist.
-To resist they make a Resistance Test rolled d100 and adding the sum of two of their stats based on the nature of the Resistance.
+To resist they make a Resistance Test rolled d100 and adding their Resistance.
 If their Resistance Test result if greater than the casting roll then they have resisted the effect.